 Customer Request Management: Known as a CRM, these are requests made by members of the Community.
-Council may conduct reactive inspection(s) and/or works upon notification of a CRM.
+Council conduct reactive works upon notification of a CRM.
 CRM's can be lodged by the following means; phone, email, in person at Civic Centres, via Council's website, by social media or the Snap Send Solve application on smart phones.